tbrumbaugh5396/my-amazing-programming-language/perfect_programming_language.md

 - Searching for a path / transformation
 - Checking higher-level identities (paths between paths)

-Potentially unbounded search → undecidable in general
+Potentially unbounded search $\to$ undecidable in general

 #### 2.2 Cost of Maintaining Equivalence Classes